Corporate Governance

 Section 172 Statement & Stakeholder Map

-- The need to foster the company’s business relationships with suppliers, customers, and others,
+c) the need to foster the Company’s business relationships with suppliers, customers, and others,

-- The impact of the company’s operations on the community and the environment,
+d) the impact of the Company’s operations on the community and the environment,

-- The desirability of the company maintaining a reputation for high standards of business conduct, and
+e) the desirability of the Company maintaining a reputation for high standards of business conduct, and

-- The need to act fairly between members of the company.
+f) the need to act fairly between members of the Company.

-These duties are designed to ensure that Directors act in such a way as to promote the long-term success of the company by delivering and creating sustainable shareholder value as well as contributing to wider society.
+These duties are designed to ensure that directors act in such a way as to promote the long-term success of the Company by delivering and creating sustainable shareholder value as well as contributing to wider society.
+The Reed Group (“Reed”) comprises Reed Global Limited and its subsidiaries, including Reed in Partnership Limited (“the Company”).

 Streamlined Energy Carbon Reporting (SECR)